All lyrics ©/(P) Wes Weddell (Dusty Shadows Music, ASCAP): All Rights Reserved

 Well, Mr. Henry Bucy had heard tell many a tale

-’Bout Indians scalping captives taken ’long the way
+’Bout Indians taking captives taken ’long the way

 So he took his gun and set off running, shot himself when all they wanted